 Ketamine Clinical Trial

 We are excited to be partnering with Jeffrey Neul, MD, PhD, at Vanderbilt University Medical Center to run an FDA-regulated study of oral ketamine in Rett Syndrome.
 The study entitled, “A Randomized, Double-Blind, Placebo-Controlled, Cross-Over Study to Assess the Safety, Tolerability, and Efficacy of Oral Ketamine in Patients with Rett Syndrome,” is recruiting females aged 6 – 12 years old with a definitive MECP2 mutation at 6 centers in the US: Vanderbilt, University of Alabama Birmingham, Children’s Hospital Colorado, Rush University, Boston Children’s Hospital, Children’s Hospital of Philadelphia.
+A seventh center, Texas Children’s Hospital in Houston, Texas will be joining the study shortly.

 In this study, all participants receive the investigational treatment ketamine and placebo, dosed orally for 5 days each, in an unknown order.
 The efficacy of ketamine on symptoms at four different doses is being assessed through clinician and parent-rated questionnaires as well as through biosensors.
 The study consists of 4 visits to the clinic and can be completed in 8 – 10 weeks.